lablup/etcetra/docs/references.md

 Performs actual API calls to Etcd cluster and returns result.

-#### _async_ campaign_election(name: bytes, lease_id: int, value: Optional[bytes] = None)
-Campaign waits to acquire leadership in an election, returning a LeaderKey representing the leadership if successful.
-The LeaderKey can then be used to issue new values on the election, transactionally guard API requests on leadership still being held, and resign from the election.

-* **Parameters**

-    * **name** – Name is the election’s identifier for the campaign.

-    * **lease_id** – LeaseID is the ID of the lease attached to leadership of the election.
-    If the lease expires or is revoked before resigning leadership, then the leadership is transferred to the next campaigner, if any.

-    * **value** – Value is the initial proclaimed value set when the campaigner wins the election.

-* **Returns**

-    **leader** – Leader describes the resources used for holding leadereship of the election.

-* **Return type**

-    etcetra.grpc_api.v3election_pb2.LeaderKey

 #### create_lease_keepalive_task(id: int, interval: float)
 Creates asyncio Task which sends Keepalive request to given lease ID.